BUSINESS ADMINISTRATION – UNDERGRADUATE LEVEL COURSES

 BA 10 – BUSINESS FOUNDATIONS

-A survey of the basic functions, objectives, and structure of a modern business within the framework of a free-enterprise system.
-The course focuses upon the specialization and interdependence of business function and skill in decision-making.
-It is a prerequisite for all business major courses except accounting and statistics.
+A survey of the basic functions, objectives, and structure of a modern business within the framework of a free-enterprise system and the value of the continuing organization.
+The course also involves a survey of the ways of managing a firm's resources via planning, organizing, directing, and controlling.
+The latter focus is given to marketing, with attention to customer-related products, pricing, distribution and promotion.
+The course discusses specialization and interdependence of business functions and skills in decision-making.
+It is a prerequisite for all business major courses except accounting, ethics, and statistics.
 (3 units) See Sample Syllabus.

 BA 19 – BUSINESS ETHICS

 The course is an introduction to basic ethical theories and value systems.
 Topics include moral issues, codes of ethics, conflict of interest, social and fiduciary responsibilities, the work ethics, and other situations which arise within business environment.
 (3 units) See Sample Syllabus.

 Introduction to basic accounting theory and procedures: balance sheet and each of its parts, assets, liabilities, income statement, statement of owners' equity, and the statement of changes in financial position and accounting system.
 The emphasis in this course is on procedure, while knowledge of the ruling principles will also be a requirement.
 (3 units) See Sample Syllabus.